traksag/blaze/README.md

 ## Usage

 Build the server by running `./build.sh` if you're on Unix.
 On other systems, modify the single line inside 'build.sh' to suit your needs.
 Currently you need to have zlib installed.
-We also use some Intel intrinsics that may not be available on every machine.

 To run the server, simply run `./blaze`.
 Currently the 'blaze' binary needs to be in the repository's root directory so it can read the data from the data files such as 'blocktypes.txt' and 'itemtags.txt'.
 The server listens on localhost port 25565.
 Alter this in the code if you want.